5 Most Common Mistakes When Learning Chinese

 5, Not Taking Cultural Differences into Account

 Chinese language is part of Chinese culture，you have to understand Chinese culture to be able to communicate effectively.

 One frequently asked question by our students is how they can speak Chinese politely.
 For example, in English people often say “please”.
 When students come into a Chinese restaurant they might say “ 请给我菜单 (qǐng gěi wǒ càidān) ”meaning ‘Please give me the menu’.
 But Chinese people will just say “服务员，菜单 (fúwùyuán, càidān)”meaning ‘Waiter, menu’.
 This might sound rude to foreigners, but simply by lowering your voice you are being polite.

 Communicating in a different language is a challenge, especially if you do not fully understand it.
 Mistakes occur, and sometimes they are hard to spot.
-Learning Mandarin can be a strenuous process, 加油（jiayou）!
+Learning Chinese can be a strenuous process, 加油（jiayou）!

 What is your Common Mistakes When Learning Chinese, let us know!